den-wdi-1/rails-controllers-and-routes/README.md

 ```

 Well, that's great, but how do we actually get this method to run?
-At the moment, this action can not be accessed via an http route, so we need to add a route handler.
+At the moment, this action can not be accessed via an HTTP route, so we need to add a route handler.

 In `config/routes.rb` delete all the comments and replace with: